Puerto Rican spindalis: Distribution and habitat

 The Puerto Rican spindalis is currently found more commonly in plantations than in their natural habitat, the forests of Maricao and the El Yunque National Forest.
 It may also be found in gardens, scavenging for flower nectar, and other areas where fruits are grown.
 It can be attracted by a sugar solution.
-It is distributed throughout the entire main island of Puerto Rico and is rarely found above 1000 meters in elevation.
+It is distributed throughout the entire main island of Puerto Rico and is rarely found above 1,000 meters in elevation.

 Ecology and behavior

 The Puerto Rican spindalis are usually found in pairs but may travel in small flocks.
 These birds also engage in a behavior called mobbing.
 This is when a flock of birds, from one or more species, attack a known predator, usually to defend their eggs or hatchlings.
 Such behavior has been observed being directed against the Puerto Rican boa by immature Puerto Rican spindalis.
+In 2006, an individual bird was reported to have exhibited "beak swinging," using its beak to navigate vines.

 The vocalization of the Puerto Rican spindalis is not as complex as that of other Spindalis species; only the songs of S. dominicensis are less elaborate.
 As with all Spindalis, the males emit high pitched sounds at 8 kHz or higher, usually from treetops high above the ground.
 Females, on the other hand, sing "whisper songs" usually from dense areas close to the ground.
 The most common vocalization is described as a "continuing series of high-pitched, thin, sibilant notes, given in a rhythmic pattern."
 Other vocalizations include a fast tweet and a short chi chi chi.